madis/sandy/surf/README.md

 ---
 We offer you:

-Qualified instructors with over 15 years of experience.

-ISA (International Surfing Association) Technique certified.
+Qualified instructors with over 15 years of experience.<br>ISA (International Surfing Association) Technique certified.

 Certified in the MAP Technique (Biomechanical Surfing Technique).